 Today, the majority divines an "in-between."
-Moving forward, a person who "encounter[s] officials at the border," Maj. at 20, is "on the United States' doorstep," Maj. at 31 n.11, or is "in the process of arriving" in the United States, Maj. at 15, 46, may apply for asylum.
+Moving forward, a person who "encounter[s] officials at the border," Maj. at 22, or is "in the process of arriving" in the United States, Maj. at 17, 48, may apply for asylum.

 The majority leaves each phrase ambiguously openended.
 At any rate, none of these phrases appears in the text.
 The statute does not say "encounter officials at the border."
-It does not say "on the United States' doorstep."
 Nor does it say "in the process of arriving."
 It says "arrives in."
 No amount of context justifies the majority's redlining of Congress's statutory language.

 In a half-hearted attempt to change the statutory text, the majority cites a single dictionary definition for "arrive."
-Maj. at 20-21.
+Maj. at 22-23.
 But, again, the statute says "arrives in," not just "arrive."
 And why credit that single definition over all the other evidence discussed above?
 The majority does not say.
-Nor does the majority explain how "arrives in" can mean "at the border," "on the doorstep," or "in the process of arriving" when each phrase has a historically different meaning.
+Nor does the majority explain how "arrives in" can